 - Loan term: 6 to 144 months

-- Eligibility: Must have a credit score of 580+, be a legal US resident and be at least 18 years old.
+- Eligibility: Credit score of 550+, legal US resident and at least 18 years old

 Best for peer-to-peer lending: Prosper

 Prosper is an option for borrowers with decent credit looking for a safe peer-to-peer (p2p) lending experience with fixed repayment terms.
-It’s one of the first sites to offer p2p lending, which works by funding your loan through individual investors.
-Rather than receive your funds from one source, an investor may choose to finance your loan fully or partially.
-Once enough investors have covered 100% of your loan amount, you’ll receive your funds.
+It’s one of the first sites to offer p2p lending, which works by funding your loan through individual investors that can choose to finance your loan fully or partially.
+Once investors have covered 100% of your loan amount, you’ll receive your funds.